-Key Audit Matter
+Key Audit Matters

-Key audit matter is a matter that, in our professional judgement, was of most significance in our audit of the financial statements of the current period.
-The matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Write-down of inventories
+Valuation of inventories